olton/graph/readme.md

 # Graph

-GraphJS - simple library to build any type of charts.
+GraphJS - a simple library to build different types of charts.